-- 5.1.1 The Council may, by resolution, appoint a Harbourmaster for the purposes of these Bylaws. - 5.1.2 The Council may, by resolution, appoint an Enforcement Officer for the purposes of these Bylaws. - 5.1.3 The Council may, by resolution, appoint an Honorary Enforcement Officer for the purposes of these Bylaws.
+- 5.1.1 The Council may, by resolution, appoint a Harbourmaster for the purpose enforcing the provisions of these Bylaws. - 5.
+I.2 The Council may, by resolution, appoint an Enforcement Officer for the purpose of enforcing the provisions of these Bylaws. - 5.1.3 The Council may, by resolution, appoint an Honorary Enforcement Officer for the purposes of these Bylaws. - 5.1.4 A Harbourmaster, Enforcement Officer and Honorary Enforcement Officer may require the master of any vessel or any other person who is found committing an offence against the Bylaws to supply their name and address.

-5.2 Application to Master/owner
+5.2 Application to master/owner

-- 5.2.1 Where any clause in these Bylaws imposes an obligation or duty on the Master of any vessel, that obligation or duty must, in the case of a vessel that has no Master, be performed or carried out by the owner. - 5.2.2 Where any clause of these Bylaws imposes an obligation or duty on both the Master and the owner of a vessel, then, if that clause is not complied with, the Master and the owner are deemed severally to have committed an offence against these Bylaws.
-If any such clause is complied with by either the Master or the owner, then, for the purposes of these Bylaws, compliance by one is deemed to be compliance by the other.
+- 5.2.1 Where any clause in these Bylaws imposes an obligation or duty on the master of any vessel, that obligation or duty must, in the case of a vessel that has no master, be performed or carried out by the owner. - 5.2.2 Where any clause of these Bylaws imposes an obligation or duty on both the master and the owner of a vessel, then, if that clause is not complied with, the master and the owner are deemed severally to have committed an offence against these Bylaws.
+If any such clause is complied with by either the master or the owner, then, for the purposes of these Bylaws, compliance by one is deemed to be compliance by the other.